SAP/fundamental-styles/README.md

 The following circumstances will NOT be considered a MAJOR or BREAKING change:
 * Introducing new  classnames, css variables, color names, color groups, spacing parameters
 * Adding or modifying CSS properties and values of existing classnames.

-## License

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](https://github.com/SAP/fundamental-styles/blob/master/LICENSE) file.